The multicore operator is an extension of the IEC 61131-3 standard.

 Example

-pointer, should be implemented.
+The following example shows a typical usage.
+Exclusive access to a type STRING variable, which is addressed via the pstrOutput pointer, should be implemented.
 The access to a string is not atomic.
 If multiple

 tasks write to the same string at the same time, then the contents may be inconsistent.

-function, it is now possible to write the same STRING
+With the TEST_AND_SET function, it is now possible to write the same STRING variable in different tasks.

 FUNCTION ExclusiveStringWrite : BOOL VAR_INPUT strToWrite : STRING; pstrOutput : POINTER TO STRING; END_VAR VAR_STAT dwSynch : DWORD; END_VAR VAR dwOldValue: DWORD; END_VAR dwOldValue := TEST_AND_SET(dwSynch); // Write the 1 and read the old value at the same time IF dwOldValue = 0 THEN // 0 means: no other task is currently writing pstrOutput^ := strToWrite; // Now you can write safely on the string dwSynch := 0; // The DWORD must be reset ExclusiveStringWrite := TRUE; // Writing was successful ELSE ExclusiveStringWrite := FALSE; // Writing was not successful